meganz/MEGAchat/Readme.md

   * The rtctestapp above is the reference app.
 Build it, study it, experiment with it.
   * IRtcModule, IEventHandler in /src/IRtcModule.h.
 These are used to initiate rtc calls and receive events.
   * IVideoRenderer in /src/IVideoRenderer.h is used to implement video playback in arbitrary GUI environments.
 Example implementation for Qt is in src/VideoRenderer_Qt.h;.cpp.
 The example usage can be seen from the rtctestapp application.

+## If Mega API calls are required ##
+  * To integrate with the environment, a simple bridge class called MyMegaApi is implemented in /src/sdkApi.h.
+Example usage of it is in /src/ChatClient.cpp and in /src/MegaCryptoFuncs.cpp.

 ## More advanced things that should not be needed but are good to know in order to understand the underlying environment better ##
   * The function call marshalling mechanims in /src/base/gcm.h and /src/base/gcmpp.h.
 The code is documented in detail.
 The mechanism marshalls lambda calls from a worker thread to the GUI thread.
 Examples of use of marshallCall() can be seen for example in /src/webrtcAdapter.h and in many different places.
 This mechanism should not be directly needed in high-level code that runs in the GUI thread.